openstack-archive/fuel-plugin-opendaylight/README.md

 OpenDaylight plugin
 ===================

-This plugin will install OpenDaylight controller and set it as manager for ovs.
+This is a proof of concept of the plugin which will install OpenDaylight controller and set it as manager for ovs.

 Building the plugin